Teradata/product-help/vikki-test/Use Cases/Sales Offload/README.md

 PARTITION BY COLUMN;
 ```

-We have re-defined our foreign table to include a <b>PATHPATTERN</b> clause.
-When looking at historical data by date, this allows us to read only the files we need!

-Now let's re-create our user-friendly view that allows for this path filtering...
+The foreign table was redefined to include a <b>PATHPATTERN</b> clause to read only the files you need when looking at historical data by date.
+Recreate the user-friendly view to allow for this path filtering:

 ```sql
 REPLACE VIEW retail_sample_data.sales_fact_offload_v as (